7 Financial habits of healthy businesses

 7. Take action when something isn’t right

 One of the best habits you can build is the habit of taking action.
-Startup founders are great at just getting things done.
+Founders and business owners are great at just getting things done.
 Apply that mentality to your finances, too.
 If you see a red flag, follow it up immediately: Don’t let it wait.

 That might mean having difficult conversations with your co-founders, doing some difficult self-reflection, or just cutting something out.
 Whatever it is, just do it.